RamielLtd/BadmintonsBest/content/pages/blog/the-split-step/index.md

 I hope this information will serve you well, the split step is one thing I’m still working on as a player even after all these years and everything always has room for improvement.
 Learn the split step, it’s a fundamental technique in Badminton and practice, practice, practice till it becomes second nature.

-If you found this article useful or know someone who might find this useful please leave a comment and share.
+If you found this article helpful return the favour and share it with a friend.
 If you feel I’ve missed anything out or have other advice around the split step please leave feedback and share your help with other below.
 Thanks again for reading.